Reviews You Can Rely On

 Water Resistance

 The water resistance of the Torrentshell 3L was excellent throughout field testing, keeping us protected from precipitation while hiking, climbing, and even skiing.
 The H2No fabric used in this jacket is Patagonia's in-house waterproof material, and as long as we kept it clean, the H2No kept us and our base layers mostly dry.
 As the jacket got dirty during our field sessions, the face fabric began to sponge the water more than bead, slightly dampening an area of approximately 10 inches square around the chest area (moisture we noted on our underlayers during such prolonged outings).
 We didn't have this issue as long as we kept the Torrentshell clean.
-Our review team also commented on the ability of this garment to be sealed in rough conditions, “This jacket really kept the elements out of the sleeve, hem, and hood areas when the weather got nasty.”
+In rough conditions, we found this jacket sealed out rain quite well in areas that can tend to leak, like the sleeves, hem, and hood.

 patagonia torrentshell 3l - while it's not as well-known as gore-tex, patagonia's h2no fabric...